 We earn a commission, at no additional cost to you.

 The 114mm aperture provides adequate light-gathering capability for viewing the Moon, planets, and brighter deep-sky objects.
-Customer images confirm the telescope’s compact dimensions – at just 15 inches square and 22.5 inches tall, it fits easily on a small table or even a sturdy balcony railing.
+At just 15 inches square and 22.5 inches tall, the telescope fits easily on a small table or even a sturdy balcony railing.
+This compact footprint makes it perfect for apartment dwellers or anyone with limited space.

-Like its larger siblings, the 114AZ uses Celestron’s patented StarSense technology to transform your smartphone into a celestial navigation system.
+Like other StarSense models, the 114AZ uses patented smartphone recognition technology to transform your phone into a celestial navigation system.
 The app analyzes star patterns overhead and provides intuitive on-screen arrows to guide you to thousands of objects with remarkable accuracy.
+No alignment procedures, no batteries, no complexity.

 During testing, I was impressed by how well the 114mm aperture performed on lunar and planetary targets.
 The Moon’s craters appeared sharp and detailed, while Jupiter and Saturn showed clear disk features.
-While it struggles with fainter deep-sky objects compared to larger apertures, it provides excellent views of brighter targets like the Orion Nebula and Andromeda Galaxy.
+While it struggles with fainter deep-sky objects compared to larger apertures, it provides excellent views of brighter targets like the Orion Nebula and Andromeda Galaxy from dark locations.

 MOST PORTABLE